A Simple Blood Test Could Locate Tumors

 “We made this discovery by accident.
-Initially, we were taking the conventional approach and just looking for cancer cell signals and trying to find out where they were coming from.
-But we were also seeing signals from other cells and realized that if we integrate both sets of signals together, we could actually determine the presence or absence of a tumor, and where the tumor is growing.”
+Initially, we were taking the conventional approach and just looking for cancer cell signals and trying to find out where they were coming from, however, we were also seeing signals from other cells and realized that if we integrated both sets of signals together, we could actually determine the presence or absence of a tumor, and where the tumor is growing.”

 To try the method, the researchers created a database.
 In this database, they included all of the CpG methylation patterns in the body’s organs.
 This included the:

 In addition, they looked at blood samples from both patients with and without tumors.
-From this, they were able to find the cancer markers in the methylation patterns in the patients’ tissues.
+From this data, they were able to find the cancer markers in the methylation patterns in the patients’ tissues.

 As a result, the experts have cataloged the test as a dual authentication process.

 Despite the results, the team of researchers has decided to be cautious.
 For the time being, this is only a proof of concept.

 “To move this research to the clinical stage, we need to work with oncologists to further optimize and refine this method,” Zhang said.